After nearly 3 years trying to grow the Gospel in the Klang Valley from within a major denomination and being hampered repeatedly,

 So far, 2019 has been a year for new things.
 We began new Growth Groups in Kepong and Puchong.
 A new Growth Group dedicated to Bahasa Melayu Ministry was initiated, preparing us for more evangelism opportunities.

 We welcomed Daniel, a former apprentice who recently graduated from Trinity Theological College in Perth, Australia, back into our congregation, but this time, as a Pastor Trainee.

 We now also occupy the ground floor of CERC Central, which has been renovated to house a bigger, better crèche for the increasing number of young families in our midst, improve our accessibility among the elderly, and of course, to accommodate continued growth.

 We started our new decade of faithful ministry by breaching many new frontiers.
-We aim to breach many more.
 We are committed to preach the truth about the world as revealed by God’s Gospel, and if you would be a disciple of our Lord Jesus Christ, we welcome you with open arms here at CERC.
 Although new persecution, challenges and adversities are inevitable, we hope that new allies will join our continued campaign to establish God’s kingdom in the Klang Valley and beyond.
 For the harvest is plentiful, but the labourers are few.